openearth/xbeach-docs/docs/xbeach_manual.rst

 the bathymetry files described in :ref:`sec-grid-bathymetry`, but the values are integers referring to a species where 1 refers to the first listed species, 2 to the second, et cetera.
 A zero indicates no vegetation at that particular location.
+The use of non-integer values in this file will result in an error.

 In summary, the following files should be created when the effect of vegetation is modeled: